1995 Zapatista Crisis: Peace

 Without much hope of dialogue, it was already in hostile conditions as the Secretary of Interior negotiator Luis Maldonado began his return to Mexico City.
 When passing by the Ejido San Miguel, a patrol of the Zapatista Army of National Liberation beckons them to stop, surprised without even knowing what was happening, he was handed a radio, by means of which Mexico under-Secretary of Interior Luis Maldonado achieved with the Subcomandante Marcos the re-initiation of the Dialog with all the necessary agreements per the law to start the formal peace talks dialog between the Zapatista Army of National Liberation and the Mexican government.
 The Zapatista's charismatic leader, Marcos, led the Zapatistas movement to leave arms aside and start the dialog for a peace agreement.

 Protocol

 By April 9, 1995, the Dialog Protocol's Bases and the harmony, peace with justice and dignity agreement negotiation between the Mexican government and the Zapatistas were signed.
-On April 17, 1995, the Mexican government appointed Marco Antonio Bernal as Peace Commissioner in Chiapas.
-Peace talks between the Mexican Government and the Zapatistas started in San Andrés Larráinzar on April 22, 1995.
-The Zapatistas rejected the Mexican Government proposal.
+On April 17, 1995, the government appointed Marco Antonio Bernal as Peace Commissioner in Chiapas.
+Peace talks between the government and the Zapatistas started in San Andrés Larráinzar on April 22, 1995.
+The Zapatistas rejected the government's proposal.
 Peace Talks Dialog reinitiated on June 7, 1995, they agree with Alianza Cívica Nacional y the Convención Nacional Democrática to organize a national Consultation for Peace and Democracy.
 The Bases for the Dialog Protocol was renegotiated, in La Realidad Chiapas.
 October 12, 1995 Peace Talks Dialog is resumed in San Andres Larráinzar, Chiapas.